 Note that depending on the site you joined, some inquiries may not be forwarded to your registered e-mail address, so check the sites regularly.

-4. Price your skill appropriately
+4. Price your skill appropriately.

-Because of the uniqueness of each job, many consultants do not publish a rate card on their websites or job board profiles.
+For this reason, many consultants do not publish a rate card on their websites or job board profiles.

-For example, if you’re a personal finance consultant and a client needs help in dividing his income into investment and savings, you should be able to give this potential client a quote for this service.
+For example, if you’re a personal finance consultant and a client needs help in dividing his income into investment and savings, you should be able to quickly give this potential client a quote for this service.

-5. Market your Services
+5. Market your services.

 If you’re confident that your expertise is sellable, invest in yourself through marketing.
 You don’t even have to leave your home to do this.

-Create e-mail campaigns and send them to your friends, family, colleagues, and other contacts.
+Create email campaigns and send them to your friends, family, colleagues, and other contacts.

-6. Know when to expand and when to say no
+6. Know when to say no.

-Saying “no” to jobs can be hard, especially if you’re new to freelancing because the anxiety of having nothing to work on the next day or week can lead to committing to projects you don’t have the heart or time doing.
+Saying “no” to jobs can be hard, especially if you’re new to freelancing and still experiencing that anxiety of having nothing to work on the next day or the next week.

 How Much Do Online Consultants Make?

-5 Sites to Find Online Consulting Jobs
+10 Sites to Find Online Consulting Jobs

-Now that you know how to start freelancing as a consultant, here are 5 legitimate websites that either list online consulting jobs or connect clients to providers.
+Now that you know how to start freelancing as a consultant, here are 10 legitimate websites that either list online consulting jobs or connect clients to providers.

 Launched in 2012, this website focuses on start-ups, so the experts they need must have knowledge in entrepreneurship, start-ups, business processes, and so on.
 Here’s how Clarity works: